husni1992/TypeScript-advanced/README.md

 <details>
 <summary>Advanced Features</summary>
-<p>Advanced features involve complex type manipulation and are used to write more abstract, flexible, and reusable code, often utilized in library/framework development.</p>

 15. **Mapped Types**: Generate new types by transforming existing ones, iterating over their properties and applying modifications.
 16. **Conditional Types**: Define types that are determined based on conditional logic, allowing for types to change based on the input types.